Tom20200112/exercise/README.md

 # exercises
-Here are Tom20200112's programming exercises in mainly Clang and some other languages.
-The codes were written as homework, coursework and self-taught programs.
+Here are Tom20200112's programming exercises in Clang and C.

-Thank zedware(https://github.com/zedware) for careful revisions and comments.
+Were written as homework, coursework and self-taught programs.